 There are studies about almost everything.
 Some of them show that underwriting works better than advertising, which may well be true.
 Underwriting is sort of like advertising without the desperation.

-Our acknowledgements are based primarily on noncommercial broadcast law and public broadcasting rules because we find it offers a clean and fair approach that doesn’t descend into pandering ickiness.
-(Some noncommercial broadcasters stretch the intent of law and their own guidance mind-bogglingly far, but we ain’t them.
-We still have our debilitating integrity.)
+Our acknowledgements are based primarily on noncommercial broadcast law and public broadcasting rules.
+It offers a clean and fair approach that doesn’t descend into pandering ickiness.
+Our integrity is downright debilitating.

 - Some part or combination of this info is used in our underwriting acknowledgements, depending on the media deployed: